Patrick M. Kane, M.D.

 A compassionate surgeon who believes in personalized care...

-Born and raised in South Jersey, Dr. Kane is excited to return home and join the South Jersey Hand Center.
+Born and raised in South Jersey, Dr. Kane is excited to return home and join the Philadelphia Hand to Shoulder Center.
 “Whether it was spending time at the beach as a kid or competing in ocean races as a lifeguard, the shore has always been a special place for me and my family.
 I feel lucky and privileged to take care of the people who make the shore their home.”

 Practice Goals and Philosophy